 (9) A reference to a lot shown in a plan capable of being registered under subclause (1) made in any instrument executed before the registration of that plan under subclause (1) (being an instrument relating to the sale or other disposition of an estate or interest in the lot so shown) shall, on and after the registration of that plan, be construed as a reference to the lot which corresponds to the lot so shown.

-[Clause 2 amended by No. 42 of 1986 s.
+[Clause 2 amended: No. 42 of 1986 s.
 12(a) and (b).]

 3. Former lots and former common property to be derived lots and derived common property